Do you love a minimalist style that is simple yet effortlessly chic? Then you will love this capsule wardrobe for the minimal style personality!!

 Steer clear of anything too baggy or trendy.

-Get her look with this similar top, blazer, jeans, sneakers, belt and sunglasses.
+Steal her look with this similar top, blazer, pants, sandals and sunglasses.

 Pants for your minimal fashion look